Aqua-sc/ACT-GUI/README.md

 >
 > ACT addresses a crucial gap in quantifying and enabling sustainability-driven hardware design space exploration, and serves as a call-to-action for computer architects to consider sustainability as a first-order citizen, alongside performance, power, and area (PPA).

 This projects completes the implementation of the full ACT model and extends it with a graphical user interface.
-For any details regarding the model or python models, refer to the [original repository](https://github.com/alugupta/ACT)
+For any details regarding the ACT model or it's python implementation, refer to the [original repository](https://github.com/alugupta/ACT)

 ## Starting the GUI